cppalliance/cppalliance.github.io/_posts/2020-09-30-RichardsSeptemberUpdate.md

 the constructor of any subordinate but otherwise self-contained io objects.
 The subordinates can then build their own strands from this.

-## Step 1 - A Simple Application Framework That Supports ctrl-C
+## Step 1 - A Simple Application Framework That Supports ctrl-c

 OK, let's get started and build the framework.
 Here's a link to [step 1](https://github.com/test-scenarios/boost_beast_websocket_echo/tree/blog-2020-09-step-1/pre-cxx20/blog-2020-09).